 After you have found the insurance company that’s the perfect fit for your needs, it’s time to apply.

 Completing an application will be the next simple step after you have found an agent and the type of policy that best fits your budget.
 This application can be in paper form, telephone application or online application.

 - Beneficiary information

-- Contingent beneficiary information (needed in case something happens to the policy owner and the primary beneficiary at the same time)
+- Contingent beneficiary information (needed in case the insured and the primary beneficiary died at the same time)

 - Your doctor’s contact information

 The application process will typically take 10 to 20 minutes.

 There will be a series of questions to answer from personal information to medical history to the type of lifestyle you live.
 First is your basic information name, age, birthday and address.